TristanToye/ember-template-lint/README.md

   Either a string or an array of strings.
 Each string allows you to specify an internally curated list of rules (we suggest `recommended` here).
 * `pending` -- `string[]`
   An array of module id's that are still pending.
 The goal of this array is to allow incorporating template linting into an existing project, without changing every single template file.
 You can add all existing templates to this `pending` listing and slowly work through them, while at the same time ensuring that new templates added to the project pass all defined rules.
+  * If you are using `ember-cli-template-lint` you can generate this list use the command `ember template-lint:print-failing`
 * `ignore` -- `string[]|glob[]`
   An array of module id's that are to be completely ignored.
 * `plugins` -- `(string|Object)[]`